atick-faisal/label-studio/docs/source/guide/storage.md

     - (Optional) Enable **Recursive scan** to perform recursive scans over the bucket contents if you have nested folders in your S3 bucket.
     - Choose whether to disable **Use pre-signed URLs**.
         - All s3://... links will be resolved on the fly and converted to https URLs, if this option is on.
-        - All s3://... objects will be preloaded into Label Studio tasks as base64 codes, if this option is off.
-It's not recommended way, because Label Studio task payload will be huge and UI will slow down.
+        - All s3://... objects will be preloaded into Annotation Hub tasks as base64 codes, if this option is off.
+It's not recommended way, because Annotation Hub task payload will be huge and UI will slow down.
 Also it requires GET permissions from your storage.
     - Adjust the counter for how many minutes the pre-signed URLs are valid.
 8. Click **Add Storage**.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync import storage](https://api.labelstud.io/api-reference/api-reference/import-storage/s-3/sync).

-### Set up target storage connection in the Label Studio UI
+### Set up target storage connection in the Annotation Hub UI
 After you [configure access to your S3 bucket](#Configure-access-to-your-S3-bucket), do the following to set up Amazon S3 as a target storage connection:

-1. Open Label Studio in your web browser.
+1. Open Annotation Hub in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Target Storage**.
 4. In the dialog box that appears, select **Amazon S3** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **Storage Title** field, type a name for the storage to appear in the Annotation Hub UI.
 6. Specify the name of the S3 bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining parameters:
     - In the **Region Name** field, specify the AWS region name.
 For example `us-east-1`.